 2. Click Plugins > Add New.

-3. Search for “Export Media Library.”
+3. Search for “Export Media URLs.”
 When the search result appears, click Install Now.

 4. Click Activate.
-You’ll automatically be redirected to the tab containing the installed plugins on your site.
+You’ll automatically be redirected to Export Media URLs plugin page.

-8. Once you’ve made these selections, click Download Zip.
-Your entire WordPress media library will be downloaded into a Zip file into your Downloads directory.
+7. Once you’ve made these selections, click Export Now.
+Your entire WordPress media library will be downloaded as a CSV file into your Downloads directory.

 WordPress Plugins to Export Your Media Library